mikekpl/zenith/README.md

 # Zenith
-> All in one utility tool for Android.
+All in one utility tool for Android.
 If you find anything we can add / improve, feel free to do a pull request :)

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Zenith-brightgreen.svg?style=popout-square)](https://android-arsenal.com/details/1/7019)
 [![Android Arsenal](https://img.shields.io/badge/Twitter-mike14u-blue.svg?style=popout-square)](https://www.twitter.com/mike14u)
 [![Android Arsenal](https://img.shields.io/badge/Github-mike14u-ff69b4.svg?style=popout-square)](https://github.com/mike14u)

-Zenith is a library for Android written in Kotlin for ready made helpers and make development easier.
-It covers wide ranges of support from widgets to raw utility classes.
+A library for Android written in Kotlin for ready made helpers and make development easier.
+It covers some support, from widgets to raw utility classes.
 If there are things we can improve or add to the library, feel free, just let me know.

 ## Getting Started